Maya Marie S.

 Project Founder, Lead Collaborator, and Curriculum Writer/Creative Director (she/her)

-Maya is a Black urban farmer and foodways educator from Baltimore, MD (Piscataway, Cherokee, and Lumbee lands) who’s called Brooklyn, NY (Canarsee, Lenni Lenape lands) her home for over 10 years, with her family’s roots in the DMV, Mississippi, North Carolina, and South Carolina.
+Maya Marie S. [Stansberry] is a Black urban farmer and foodways educator from Baltimore, MD (Piscataway, Cherokee, and Lumbee lands) who’s called Brooklyn, NY (Canarsee, Lenni Lenape lands) her home for over 10 years, with her family’s roots in the DMV, Mississippi, and Carolinas.

-She's invested in creating accessible spaces for Black and brown people to learn about food and health that center their personal stories and food traditions.
-She believes that food education can be a vehicle for communities of color to engage with their history and health while tapping into their power for social change.
+With education and community being principal elements of her upbringing and lineage, Maya is deeply invested in creating accessible spaces for Black and Indigenous people to learn about land stewardship/agriculture, foodways, and health that center their personal stories and food traditions.
+She believes that land stewardship and foodways education are holistic means for communities of color to (re)engage with their history and health while tapping into their power for social change.

-When Maya isn’t farming she continues to combine her love of cooking, agriculture, science, and history by pouring her heart into Deep Routes and creating unpublished photography pieces for her personal project Seeds & Receipts.
-She’s also a former founding member of the Central Brooklyn-based culinary collective Beautifully Fed Food.
+When Maya isn’t farming, teaching, or writing she continues to combine her love of cooking, agriculture, science, and history by creating photography pieces for her personal documentation project Seeds & Receipts.

 Next